caiocvelasco/project02-docker-medallion-postgres-kimball-star-schema/README.md

     * churn_silver (the data model layer, where we transform the data following the Star Schema Data Model (Kimball), a type of Dimensional Modelling)
     * churn_gold (the analytics layer, where we build the final tables ready to be consumed by analysts)

-### Creating Schemas-Tables-Views in the Postgres Database
+### Creating Schemas-Tables-Views
   * Step 1: Running __run_sql_scripts.sh__
     * You should run the __run_sql_scripts.sh__ file within the docker container's terminal.
 It will request the password for each time it tries to run a DDL (CREATE SCHEMA, CREATE TABLE, CREATE VIEW) from within the shell file.

+### Ingesting Data
-  * Step 2: Running __etl_pipeline_medallion__ jupyter notebook
+  * Step 2: Running __data_ingestion__ jupyter notebook
-    * You should run the this notebook file in order to ingest data into the PostgreSQL database.
+    * You should run the this notebook file in order to ingest data into the first layer of the Medallion Architecture.

 ### The ETL Jupyter Notebook
   The jupyter notebook that performs the ETL process is located under the `project-root > your_jupyter_notebooks` folder.